 I will not be teaching my signature etching technique in this course, nor will I be answering any questions regarding my personal technique during the ecourse.

 5. I am interested in surface techniques on clay but my studio only allows us to use highfire clays and glazes, can I still take this course?

 Yes you can.
 However I ask that you respect the policies of your studio in regard to what clay and glazes they allow you to bring in and fire.

 6. I really want to learn how to draw on clay surfaces.
 Will you be teaching techniques to do this?

-Yes, I will be teaching Mishima technique as well a scraffito which are both drawing techniques for clay surfaces.
+Yes, I will be teaching Mishima technique as well a sgraffito which are both drawing techniques for clay surfaces.

-7. I don't think I am good at drawing, will you be teaching methods for transfering images on clay for the drawing challenged?
+7. I don't think I am good at drawing, will you be teaching methods for transferring images on clay for the drawing challenged?

 Yes, I will be teaching a transfer methods that will enable you to transfer images to your pieces.

 8. I am interested in photocopy transfer, screen-printing as well as using decals on clay, will these techniques be covered in the class?

 I will not be teaching these techniques in this class.
 Please see FAQ #13 to see what techniques the ecourse covers.